murphyqm/welcome-res-comp-dev/book/_build/html/_sources/example_section/02-data_management.md

 "-99", with `NA`, a code used in most programming languages to indicate that data is "Not Available" [[white2013](https://ojs.library.queensu.ca/index.php/IEE/article/view/4608)].

-*File formats*: Convert data from closed, proprietary formats to open, non-proprietary formats that ensure machine readability across time and computing setups [[UIllinois](https://www.library.illinois.edu/rds/file-formats/)].
-Good options include CSV for tabular data, JSON, YAML, or XML for non-tabular data such as graphs, and HDF5 for certain kinds of structured data.

-Create the dataset you *wish* you had received.
+In general, create the dataset you *wish* you had received.
 The goal here is to improve machine and human readability, but *not* to do vigorous data filtering or add external information.
 Machine readability allows automatic processing using computer programs, which is important when others